Best Mint Alternatives in 2026 After the Shutdown

 The simplest way to rebuild your spending history is to download your last 3 to 6 months of bank statements as PDFs and upload them to your new tool.
 Most banks keep at least 12 months of statements available for download.
 Some keep 7 years.

 Start with your most recent statement.
 Set up your categories, review the AI categorization, and correct any mistakes.
 The tool learns from your corrections, so the second statement will be more accurate than the first.
 By the third or fourth statement, most vendors will be categorized correctly without any input from you.
+See our step-by-step guide on how to analyze your bank statement PDF with AI.

 How to Rebuild Your Spending History Quickly